 The team conducted multiple AM builds of Ti-6Al-4V to develop known parameters that yielded optimal results and then captured those results in an AM knowledge base.
 In order to populate and complete the knowledge base, the team worked together to:

 - Simulate deposition with varied parameters under single-line, multi-line, and multi-layer conditions

-- Repeat as required to refine correlation
+- Repeat as required to refine the correlation

 Other Project Participants

 - Pennsylvania State University – Applied Research Lab